Spay and Neuter in Windham, NH

 Did you know that more than a million dogs and cats in shelters are euthanized every year in the U.S., according to the ASPCA?
 One of the #1 causes of pet overpopulation is unsterilized pets.
-Here at Canobie Lake Veterinary Hospital, we strongly encourage that you spay and neuter all of your canine and feline companions, due to the many benefits of these surgeries.
+Here at Canobie Lake Veterinary Hospital in Windham, we strongly encourage that you spay and neuter all of your canine and feline companions, due to the many benefits of these surgeries.
 You can learn more about these benefits as well as other important information by referring to the following FAQs:

 What Exactly Does a Spay/Neuter Surgery Consist Of?